cassiersg/fullverif/README.md

 of one encryption is at most 3 seconds for a full [PRESENT cipher implementation](https://github.com/cassiersg/present_hpc) with up to 16 shares.

+Execution time is faster when the verification fails.

 The figure below shows the execution time of the tool for an implementation of PRESENT.
 The execution time is split among: